stevinho29/checkout-take-home/app/README.md

 # Improvements

+This implementation intentionally focuses on the functional requirements of the challenge.

-If this service were to evolve into a production system, I would consider:
+If this service were to evolve into production, several areas such as persistence, resiliency and observability would deserve further work.

-- Replacing the in-memory repository with PostgreSQL.
-- Supporting idempotency keys to prevent duplicate payments.
-- Adding structured logging, metrics and distributed tracing for observability.
-- Integrating Sentry or OpenTelemetry for production monitoring.
-- Introducing retry policies and circuit breakers for transient bank failures.
-- Managing configuration and secrets through Vault and environment-specific configuration.